Fpedruski/tailwind-tutorial/README.md

 Follwing and engaging with the tutorial from TailwindLabs

-Without knowladge from React at the moment... [stopped at the 6th episode]
+## Completed the 6th Episode Components

 Creation of a web landing.